Greg Van Roten: Carolina Panthers

 On July 25, 2017, Van Roten signed with the Carolina Panthers.
 He played in 10 games his first season in Carolina, primary on special teams, and served as a backup center and guard.

 On January 29, 2018, Van Roten signed a two-year contract extension with the Panthers.
 He became a full-time starter in 2018, starting all 16 games at left guard.
 He was the only Panthers player to play every single offensive snap.

 In 2019, Van Roten started the first 11 games at left guard before suffering a dislocated toe in Week 12.
 He was placed on injured reserve on November 27, 2019.

 New York Jets

 On April 2, 2020, Van Roten signed a three-year contract with the New York Jets.
 He started the first 12 games at right guard before being placed on injured reserve on December 12, 2020.
 On January 2, 2021, Van Roten was activated off of injured reserve.

 On May 6, 2022, Van Roten was released by the Jets.

 Buffalo Bills

 On June 13, 2022, the Buffalo Bills signed Van Roten to a one-year deal.
+In the 2022 season, he appeared in 16 games and started four.

+Las Vegas Raiders

+On May 19, 2023, Van Roten signed with the Las Vegas Raiders.
+He was named the starting right guard, and started all 17 games.

+New York Giants

+On July 31, 2024, Van Roten signed a one-year, $3 million contract with the New York Giants.
+This reunited him with former Raiders teammate Jermaine Eluemunor and offensive line coach Carmen Bricillo.
+He was named the Giants starting right guard in 2024, starting all 17 games there and at center, playing every snap.

+On March 19, 2025, Van Roten re-signed with the Giants on a one-year contract.